Swiper demo

 Contact Us

-He represents the often-overlooked history of Black and indigenous enslavement in Canada.
+He represents the often-overlooked history of Black and Indigenous enslavement in Canada.

-Key Facts About Lejeune
+Key Facts About Le Jeune!

-• He was given the name "Olivier" by Jesuit priests, who likely played a role in his education and religious instruction.
+• He was given the name "Olivier" by Jesuit priests, who played a role in his education and religious instruction.

-• Historical records indicate that he may have been freed before his death in 1654
+• Historical records indicate that he may have been freed before his death in 1654.

 Our Services